Skip to main content

 If you’re looking for something a little more nautical, this is the home of one of the busiest ports in the world, after all, check out the Maritime Museum and then spend a leisurely afternoon aboard one of Rotterdam's excellent boat tours.

-Where to stay
+Where to stay in Rotterdam

 Stroom, a converted power station, is now a sleek, contemporary design hotel in the Delfshaven harbour district where prices start from €135 per night.
 For a great budget alternative, try Stayokay at Overblaak 85.
 Designed by Dutch architect Piet Bloom, its quirky design has rooms of raised “cube houses” and is also a stone’s throw from the city’s major attractions.